 In the legal profession, characterised by long hours, high client expectations and demanding workloads, resilience is critical.
 Some lawyers thrive on the challenges their job throws at them, however many find it difficult to work under such extreme pressure, and experience high levels of stress and anxiety at work.
 It is these lawyers who are likely to have low levels of resilience.

-In 2012, a LawCare survey revealed that almost a fifth of lawyers suffer from clinical depression.
-Unfortunately, the situation has not improved over the last 5 years; the LawCare helpline is busier than ever and, in 2016, received an increase in calls of 12% compared with 2015.
+Earlier this year, a survey by LawCare revealed that one-fifth of junior lawyers reported regularly feeling unable to cope and 33% of respondents said that they were occassionally unable to cope.
+48% of the lawyers they spoke to reported experiencing mental ill-health, an increase on the 37% reported in 2018.
+The LawCare helpline is busier than ever and, in 2017/18, received an increase in calls of 5% compared with 2016/17.
 From a business perspective, mental health problems can lead to long-term sickness and absenteeism, costing law firms in terms of talent, time and financial loss.